|

 Adriatic sea; Tous Les Deux, about the meeting of two would-be lovers; and Lazy Days...Crazy Nights, about a singer undergoing

+a grueling transformation.
 On Wednesday at 8 p.m., the Khyber presents the Jane Friggin Kansas Film Festival.
 The Daily News columnist hosts screenings

 of Beefcake, Lexx, Black Harbour and How Lesbians Kiss.